ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 * Only users with the `cloud_admin` role will be able to make an image public to other users and to the project.
 * Uploading an image to Glance by using the `tempUrl` directly as an image location cannot be used for IBM Blue Box Cloud that has blocked the outbound Internet access from the OpenStack control plane.
 * Uploading an image to Glance by using the `tempUrl` directly as an image location is supported *only* on Blue Box Cloud 2.1.0 and later, **not** on releases PRIOR to 2.1.0.
-* For IBM Blue Box Clouds on releases PRIOR to 2.1 or with no outbound Internet access, follow the instructions in [Upload an image using download image files](##using-downloaded-images).
+* For IBM Blue Box Clouds on releases PRIOR to 2.1 or with no outbound Internet access, follow the instructions in "Upload an image to an IBM Blue Box Cloud Glance repository using downloaded image files".

 You can either upload an image with the OpenStack dashboard or the command line client.